 These are spectator distances.
-Distances to firers and structures will differ
+Distances to firers and structures will differ.

-Category F4 fireworks are for professional use only
+- Category F4 fireworks are for professional use only

 It is also advisable to obtain the fireworks from a reputable supplier.
-Unless you have considerable experience and expertise in setting off display fireworks, you could purchase a complete display kit rather than single fireworks, as this will include an instruction leaflet.
+Unless the institution maintains considerable experience and expertise in setting off display fireworks, it could purchase a complete display kit rather than single fireworks, as this will include an instruction leaflet.

-It is strongly advised to use a display operator if in any doubt about setting up and firing the display safely yourselves.
+It is strongly advised that institutions should use a professional display operator if in any doubt about setting up and firing a display safely.